percona/pmm-doc/docs/faq.md

 ## How to use a non-default listen-port for pmm-admin?

-If the pmm-agent is configured for non-default listen-port, for pmm-admin to communicate with the agent, use the global flag  --pmm-agent-listen-port=LISTEN_PORT.
+If you configure the PMM agent to use a non-default listen-port, for pmm-admin to communicate with the agent, use the global flag `--pmm-agent-listen-port=LISTEN_PORT`.

 ```sh
 --pmm-agent-listen-port=LISTEN_PORT